Key Takeaways:

-What is SQL Injection?
+What is SQL Injection (SQLi)?

-SQL Injection is a type of cyberattack that targets web applications by exploiting vulnerabilities in the way they interact with databases through Structured Query Language (SQL).
+SQL Injection or SQLi is a type of cyberattack that targets web applications by exploiting vulnerabilities in the way they interact with databases through Structured Query Language (SQL).
 In simpler terms, it involves the manipulation of SQL queries to execute arbitrary commands that can compromise the security of a database.

-These attacks can allow an attacker to:
+SQLi attacks can allow an attacker to:

 - Access sensitive data such as usernames, passwords, financial information, and customer details.